Community Health Systems: Founding and early years (1985–2014)

-Recent developments (2011-present)

 In 2011, it was accused by Tenet Healthcare of overbilling Medicare in its aggressive admissions policy compared to its peers.
 It was subpoenaed by Medicare on its aggressive billing to the Medicare systems.

 In 2013, Community Health Systems entered into an agreement with Health Management Associates to purchase HMA for about $3.6 billion in cash and stock.
 The merger was completed in January 2014 and made Community Health Systems the largest for-profit hospital operator at the time, with 206 hospitals in 29 states.
 The acquisition of HMA brought with it liability for lawsuits and criminal charges of fraudulent claims against Medicare and other federal programs.
 CHS settled these claims for $262 million in October, 2018.

 On August 4, 2014, Community Health Systems paid $95.14 million to the United States Department of Justice to resolve multiple lawsuits "alleging that the company knowingly billed government health care programs for inpatient services that should have been billed as outpatient or observation services".
 As part of the agreement, Community Health Systems was required to enter into a corporate integrity agreement that required the company to participate in compliance efforts.

 It was reported on August 18, 2014, that hackers broke into Community Health System's records system and stole data on 4.5 million patients.
 These data included names, Social Security numbers, physical addresses, birthdays and telephone numbers.
 CHS provided all patients whose records were impacted with free identity theft protection.